Are you looking for good colored drawing papers? Something heavy enough to take a lot of layers, but in colors to save time?

 If you’re asking that question, you’re not alone.
+This reader has the same question.

 Read your article about using [colored] paper with colored pencils.
 What weight paper and what types of colored paper were you using?
 I can’t seem to find light color paper for backgrounds that are heavier than the thin pastel paper.